Deletion in Binary Search Tree (BST)

 Deletion in BST when node to be deleted has no child or one child

-2. Then we need to replace the key of the given node with the key of the in-order successor.
+2. Then we need to replace the key of the given node with the key of the successor node.

-Because that node has a right child, its in-order successor is the node with the smallest key in its right subtree (leftmost descendant in the right subtree).
+Because that node has a right child, its successor is the node with the smallest key in its right subtree (leftmost descendant in the right subtree).
+In other words, key of the successor is the smallest value which is greater than the node key.
 So this replacement will preserve the BST property because there are no keys between the node's key and the successor’s key.

 Deletion in BST when node to be deleted has two child